ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/signed-exchange.md

 ## Acquire a supported TLS certificate

-Your site must have a [TLS certificate that supports the `CanSignHttpEchanges` flag](https://www.digicert.com/account/ietf/http-signed-exchange.php).
+Your site must have a [TLS certificate that supports the `CanSignHttpExchanges` flag](https://www.digicert.com/account/ietf/http-signed-exchange.php).
 As of April 2019, only [DigiCert](https://www.digicert.com/) provides this extension.

 Below is an example of an [openssl](https://www.openssl.org/) command to generate certificate signed request for `ampbyexample.com`: